Eppo-exp/eppo-docs/docs/quick-starts/feature-flag-quickstart.md

 ### 7. Turn on the flag

-To start randomly assigning traffic to the enabled feature, flip the flag on in the Test environment.
+Flip the flag on in the Test environment to start serving the new variant.

 ![Feature gate 5](/img/feature-flagging/feature-gate-setup-2.png)